dromotherm/documentation/pages/themis/advanced/core_services.md

 To install, A SINGLE INSTRUCTION : `make install modbus label=tcp mode=tcp`

 To remove : `make uninstall modbus label=tcp` or simply `make uninstall name=modbustcp`

-{% include note.html content="**As far as TCP mode is concerned, please note you have to adjust the IP address and the port number in the common section of the conf file.**" %}